1kxk/Dotfiles/README.md

 ### USAGE

-    WARN: The Dotfile setup will destroy all your settings
+    WARN: The Dotfile setup will destroy all your settings All the code was build it using ubuntu, but most of features must work in any other debian distribution

     bash build.sh                   (Install packages)
     bash dotfiles.sh                (Configure vim, vscode, sublime and zsh)